Past Winners

 The humble materials of glass, beads and thread have been made into something much more significant.
 The feminine craft of the work speaks to the human desire to create architectural forms.
 The forms are clearly recognizable as ecclesiastical but from a range of different faiths.

-Highly Commended Prize Winner #1 Sponsored by the Catholic Archdiocese of Perth $5,000 non-acquisitive
+Highly Commended Prize Sponsored by the Catholic Archdiocese of Perth $5,000 non-acquisitive

 The artists take the recognisable ecclesial form of a stained glass window and merge it with a personal journey through medical technology.
 The images of typically Christian elements of hands, metal protrusions and babies take on a whole new meaning.